eth-sri/ELINA/README.md

 		2. To compile the library:
 			a.
 If your computer supports AVX
 			   run "make IS_VECTOR=-DVECTOR" to compile the source.
-			   This will use AVX vectorized operators for dense type.
+			   This will use AVX vectorized operators.
 			b.
 Else if your computer supports SSE run "make IS_VECTOR=-DVECTOR IS_SSE=-DSSE" to compile the source.
-			   This will use SSE vectorized operators for dense type.
+			   This will use SSE vectorized operators.
 			c.
 Else run "make".
-This will use scalar operators for dense type.
+This will use scalar operators.

 #Installing:
     Specify the install directory in APRON's "Makefile.config" file.